bennekrouf/mayo-boot/README.md

 # rn-env-starter

 A simple CLI tool to seamlessly start your React Native app with different environment configurations.
-It will handle your environment settings and decide whether to run the app on iOS or Android based on your operating system.
+It will handle your environment settings and decide whether to run the app on iOS or Android based on your operating system or the platform argument provided.

 ## Installation